---

 ### Review the configuration

-The extensions `.toml` file stores the extension's static configuration.
-To have the issue tracker display on product detail pages, set the target to `admin.product-details.block.render`.
+The UI extension's static configuration is stored in its `.toml` file.
+To display the issue tracker on product detail pages, set the target to `admin.product-details.block.render`.

 [admin.product-details.block.render](/docs/api/admin-extensions/latest/api/extension-targets#extensiontargets-propertydetail-adminproductdetailsblockrender)